UTSA-CS-3443/UniWallet/README.md

 ## Instructions
 ### 1. Create an account
-- Press the sign-up button, you will be taken to the signup page.
+- Press the signup button, you will be taken to the signup page.
 - Press the back button to go back to the home page or enter your desired credentials and click the submit button.
 You will be taken to the login page.
 ### 2. Account login
 - Press the back button to go back to the home page or enter your account credentials and click the submit button.
 You will be taken to the main page.